paragonie/paseto/docs/RFC/paseto.md

 decrypt the token).

-Implementations should feel free to provide a means to extract the footer from a token, before decryption, since the footer is used in the calculation of the authentication tag for the encrypted payload.
+Implementations should feel free to provide a means to extract the footer from a token, before authentication and decryption.
+This is possible for **local** tokens because the contents of the footer are *not* encrypted.
+However, the authenticity of the footer is only assured after the authentication tag is verified.

-Users should be aware that, until this authentication tag has been verified, the footer's contents are not authenticated.

 While a key identifier can generally be safely used for selecting the cryptographic key used to decrypt and/or verify payloads before verification, provided that the